 • If b24ac<0b^2 - 4ac < 0, there are no real solutions.

-That does not solve the equation by itself, but it tells you what kind of answer should make sense before you start calculating.
+This comes from the quadratic formula: the discriminant lives under the square root, so its sign controls whether the root is positive, zero, or imaginary.
+It does not solve the equation by itself, but it tells you what kind of answer should make sense before you start.

-The quadratic formula always applies when the equation is in standard form:
+The quadratic formula always applies once the equation is in standard form:

 x=b±b24ac2ax = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}

-It is the most reliable general method, but it is not always the fastest if the quadratic factors immediately.
+It is the most reliable general method, though not always the fastest when the quadratic factors immediately.

 Worked Example: Solve x25x+6=0x^2 - 5x + 6 = 0

-This equation is already in standard form, so first check whether it factors.
+This equation is already in standard form, so check whether it factors.
 You need two numbers that multiply to 66 and add to 5-5.
-Those numbers are 2-2 and 3-3, so
+Those are 2-2 and 3-3, so

 x25x+6=(x2)(x3)x^2 - 5x + 6 = (x - 2)(x - 3)